cloudamqp/terraform-provider-cloudamqp/docs/resources/instance.md

 * `region`      - (Required) The region to host the instance in.
 See [Instance regions](../instance_region.html)
 * `nodes`       - (Optional) Number of nodes, 1 to 3, in the CloudAMQP instance, default set to 1.
 The plan chosen must support the number of nodes.
 * `tags`        - (Optional) One or more tags for the CloudAMQP instance, makes it possible to categories multiple instances in console view.
 Default there is no tags assigned.
-* `rmq_version` - (Optional) The Rabbit MQ version.
-Default set to current loaded default value in CloudAMQP API.
+* `rmq_version` - (Computed/Optional) The Rabbit MQ version.
+Can be left out, will then be set to default value used by CloudAMQP API. **Note: There is not yet any support in the provider to change the RMQ version.
+Once it's set in the initial creation, it will remain.**
 * `vpc_subnet`  - (Optional) Creates a dedicated VPC subnet, shouldn't overlap with other VPC subnet, default subnet used 10.56.72.0/24. **NOTE: extra fee will be charged when using VPC, see [CloudAMQP](https://cloudamqp.com) for more information.**
 * `no_default_alarms`- (Optional) Set to true to discard creating default alarms when the instance is created.

 ## Attributes Reference